Libensemble/libensemble/docs/platforms/platforms_index.rst

 computational work or I/O. Therefore the second option is to use proxy task-execution services like Balsam_.

-Balsam - Externally managed applications
+Balsam - Externally Managed Applications
 ----------------------------------------

 Running libEnsemble on the compute nodes while still submitting additional applications